 We have an accounts receivable securitization program, or the U.S. Arrangement, to provide additional capital for our operations in the United States.
 The U.S. Arrangement has a maturity date of November 4, 2016.
 One of our subsidiaries, which is the borrower under the U.S. Arrangement, can borrow up to a maximum of \$600.0 million based upon eligible trade accounts receivable generated by the parent company and one of our United States subsidiaries.
 The U.S. Arrangement includes an accordion feature to allow requests for an increase in the lenders' commitment by an additional \$100.0 million.
 The effective borrowing cost under the U.S. Arrangement is a blended rate that includes prevailing dealer commercial paper rates and the daily London Interbank Offered Rate, or LIBOR, plus a program fee of 0.375% per annum based on the used portion of the commitment, and a facility fee of 0.40% per annum payable on the aggregate commitment of the lenders.
-As of February 29, 2016 and November 30, 2015, there were no borrowing outstanding under the U.S. Arrangement.
+As of August 31, 2016, \$91.5 million was outstanding under the U.S. Arrangement.
+There were no borrowings outstanding as of November 30, 2015.